retrosnob/retrosnob.github.io/pythonbyexample.md

 print("Hello " + name + ".
 Your name has " + str(len(name)) + " letters in it.")
 ```
 ### Program 2
-This program does the same as Program 1.
+This program ees the same as Program 1.
 ```Python
 name = input("Enter your name: ")
 print("Hello {}.
 Your name has {} letters in it.".format(name, len(name)))